 If acquiring a second citizenship is a time sensitive matter for you, then obtaining one from a Caribbean island programme would be a better fit for you than that of a European programme.
 A passport from Cyprus takes six months to process.
 A Maltese passport can take even longer as these can only be approved after one year’s residency in Malta.
 Caribbean island programmes on the other hand are known for processing citizenship applications anywhere from three to four months.
 In-fact, some cases can be processed in as little as two months’ time.
 Also, these programmes do not impose regulations requiring applicants to be present in the island to facilitate the citizenship process.

 If the goal behind your quest for a second citizenship is to live and work in the UK or other European countries, then selecting a European Citizenship by Investment Programme will be better suited to your cause.
 Programmes like those offered by Cyprus and Malta, though priced considerably higher than other programmes, do allow you to legally live and work in some European countries.
-Caribbean island Citizenship by Investment Programmes do grant visa-free access to the UK and all 26 Schengen nations; however, individuals are only allowed to visit these countries for six and three month periods respectively on any given trip.
+Caribbean island Citizenship by Investment Programmes do grant visa-free access to the major international cities; however, individuals are only allowed to visit these countries for six and three month periods respectively on any given trip.

 Different Citizenship by Investment Programmes offer various ways through which individuals can invest in their citizenship.
 Some programmes allow investments through a government fund.
 This is usually the most affordable option offered by governments.
 However, investing in a government fund carries a high opportunity cost as the investment is non-recoverable.